pasturm/SIMIONtuneR/README.md

 ### Configuration file

-The parameters for tuning and for the communication between SIMION and R are configured in a configuration file (TOML file format).
+The parameters for tuning and for communicating between SIMION and R are configured in a configuration file (TOML file format).
 For example, open [SIMIONtuneR_config.toml](https://github.com/pasturm/SIMIONtuneR/blob/master/inst/SIMIONtuneR_config.toml) and adjust the parameters according to your needs.
 In particular, the path name of the SIMION workbench file, and the factors and controls sections needs to be adjusted.